Sophia (empress): Early life

-Empress consort
+Empress

 Accession

 Justinian I had several nephews but seems to have never appointed an heir.
 On the night of 13 November 565 – 14 November 565, Justinian I lay on his deathbed.
-Justin was his kouropalates and thus the only viable heir within the Great Palace of Constantinople.
-He managed to gain the support of the Byzantine Senate and was proclaimed emperor within the palace walls before the other members of the Justinian Dynasty were notified.
-The events were recorded by the court poet Flavius Cresconius Corippus.
+Justin was his kouropalates and thus a viable heir within the Great Palace of Constantinople.
+He managed to gain the support of the Senate and was proclaimed emperor in the palace before the other members of the Justinian Dynasty were notified.
+The events were recorded by the court poet Corippus.

 In his works, Corippus often translates her Greek name "Sophia" to its Latin equivalent "Sapientia".
 The meaning of both is "Wisdom", and the poet uses it as both a divine name and title for her.
-The accession speech of Justin makes specific mention of Sophia co-ruling with her husband, the presumption being that she already exercised political influence over him.
-Corippus records Sophia being in charge of the arrangements for the funeral of Justinian and claims she wove his shroud with scenes depicting the triumphs of his reign.
+The accession speech of Justin makes specific mention of Sophia co-ruling with her husband, the presumption being that she already exercised political influence.
+Corippus often mentions her in his records of the event and gives her an equal space in the prayer section of the proceedings.
+Corippus also includes an elaborate account of the Hagia Sophia, mainly as a compliment to the empress who shared its name.
+Corippus also records Sophia being in charge of the arrangements for the funeral of Justinian and claims she wove his shroud with scenes depicting the military triumphs of his reign.

-Sophia took the name Aelia following the practices of the empresses of the Theodosian dynasty and the House of Leo.
+Sophia took the name Aelia following the practices of the empresses of the Theodosian dynasty and the Leonid dynasty.
 The name had not been used by the two preceding empresses of her own dynasty.
-She was the first empress consort depicted on Byzantine coinage with royal insignia equal to her husband.
-They were also depicted together in images and statues, while the name of Sophia alone was given to two palaces, a harbor, and a public bath built in her honor.
+She was the first empress depicted on coinage with royal insignia equal to the emperor, and this coin type continued up to Phocas and Leontia.
+They were depicted together in images and statues, while the name of Sophia alone was given to two palaces, a harbor, and a public bath built in her honor.